christopherkobayashi/MagicDesk-Cartridge-Generator/README.md

 As of VICE version 3.0, Magic Desk cartridge is supported with up to 1MB configurations (Thanks VICE team!!!).

+Python code was tested on Linux and Windows, with Python 2 and 3.
+C64 code was tested in VICE 3.3 and on a real PAL and NTSC C64.
+If you find bugs in the code, please report as bitbucket issue, or to one of our e-mails.

-There are some programs that won't work when started from cartridge, but for now we do not know why.
-Two such programs are in "nonworking" directory.
+There are some programs that won't work when started from cartridge, but for now we do not know why.Two such programs are in "nonworking" directory.
 If someone has some insights abot why they don't work, or if someone finds another one that doesn't work, please contact us.

 Contact e-mails: msolajic and zzarko at gmail